JetBrains/Qodana/topics/qodana-yaml.md

     paths:
       - copied_file_2.py
 ```
+[//]: # "Clarify!"

-* **forwardCompatible** describes the compatibility from referenced project to the queried project
+* **forwardCompatible** sets whether you can copy code from a reference project under the `to` license to the queried project under the `from` license
-* **backwardCompatible** describes the compatibility from queried project to the referenced project
+* **backwardCompatible**  sets whether you can copy from a reference project under the `from` license to the queried project under the `to` license

-In this example the behaviour will be:
+In the example above, the behaviour is as follows:

-If in the referenced project ('from' project) the code will be covered with GPL-3.0-only license and in queried project ('to' project) the license will be set to MIT, then the analysis will report license mismatch, otherwise there will be no warning for the clone found.
+If in the reference project (`from` project) the code is covered with the `GPL-3.0-only` license and in the queried project (`to` project) the license is set to `MIT`, then a license mismatch is reported, otherwise there will be no warning for the clone found.

-In case when Clone Finder default license compatibility matrix suited yur needs you don't need any license overrides provided in qodana.yaml.

 ## An example with different exclude options

+[//]: # "It is almost the same as in 'For inspections specified by the ID:'"

 ```yaml
 version: 1.0